soootaleb/spare/README.md

 # To Do

-Those lists are the atomic steps to accomplish in order to produce a graphical application that allows the user to load two binary images with objects and display the associated F-histogram
+  * Those lists are the atomic steps to accomplish in order to produce a graphical application
+  * that allows the user to load two binary images with objects and display the associated F-histogram

-change line generation order according to angle in bresenham_angle (in image.py)
+  * ~~change line generation order according to angle in bresenham_angle (in image.py)~~
+  * use pythagore theorem to get the lenght of the rays

-merge two images into one for GUI
+  * ~~merge two images into one for GUI~~
+  * merge the images into 2 differents color channels

 test if it's working on rectangular images